aabadie/riot-generator/README.rst

-``riotgen`` is a command line interface helper tool that is used to bootstrap `RIOT <http://github.com/RIOT-OS/RIOT>`_ source files for standalone applications, board supports, driver modules, system module, packages and example/test applications.
+``riotgen`` is a command line interface helper tool that is used to bootstrap `RIOT <http://github.com/RIOT-OS/RIOT>`_ source files for standalone applications, board supports, driver modules, system modules, packages and example/test applications.

 ``riotgen`` is **Python 3.6+** compatible.